walles/exactype/README.md

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
-* Get FeedbackWindow working with popup keyboard
-* Fade FeedbackWindow out on release rather than just disappearing?
-* FeedbackWindow doesn't show on short taps, fix this!
-* Show a marker on the keyboard where the user last hit?
 * Add vibrations on key presses
 * Add audio clicks on key presses
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around